Manticore Games raises $100M for user-generated games in the ‘multiverse’

 Raising money

-Gaurav Kapadia, founder of XN, said in a statement that Manticore has the best creator-led gaming platform with great technology for multiplayer games.
+XN founder Gaurav Kapadia said in a statement that Manticore has the best creator-led gaming platform with great technology for multiplayer games.
 The funding was possible because the company started to see growth and a very positive reception to the platform.

 “We knew we needed to fuel the engine, but it came a little earlier than expected,” Descamps said.
 “People have been paying attention and partly because of Roblox.
 Even pre-COVID, people realized something special was happening.
 And during COVID, they saw the economic model taking off.
 We were able to channel this interest into this round of funding.”